Sleep Disorders and Your Health…..The Critical Connection

 A leading cause of sleep deprivation is sleep apnea, a sleep disorder characterized by pauses in breathing during sleep.
 Each episode called an apnea, lasts long enough so that one or more breaths are missed, and such episodes occur repeatedly throughout sleep.
 This can either lead to wakefulness or feeling unrested and unrefreshed when the alarm clock goes off.

 There are two types of sleep apnea: Central (neurological) and Obstructive (blocked airway).
 A dentist can only treat Obstructive Sleep Apnea (OSA).
 The pathology of snoring is the same for OSA, however not all people who snore have sleep apnea, although it is the most noticeable symptom.
 The percentage a person snores is directly related to the prevalence of coronary disease.
 In other words, the more one snores, the greater the risk for stroke.

 Sleep Apnea is not just an adult issue; many children suffer and are unable to express themselves.
-It is critical to diagnose airway obstruction in children for many reasons, including, if they don’t sleep, they don’t secret the growth hormone.
-These children are also likely to have daytime cognitive and behavioral problems, including paying attention, aggression and hyperactivity, which can lead to problems at school.
+It is critical to diagnose airway obstruction in children for many reasons, including, if they don’t sleep, they don’t secrete the growth hormone.
+These children are also likely to have daytime cognitive and behavioral problems, including paying attention, aggression, and hyperactivity, which can lead to problems at school.

 Sleep well – Live healthier – Live longer!

 Dr. Giordano offers FREE Information/Screening Sessions.
 For more information, call 607-748-4151